davidfurrer/send_email_github_actions/README.md

 ## Github action file

 This github action will send an email everyday at 5am UTC.
+If you need it to be every month or whatever else check out https://crontab.guru/examples.html for more examples.

 ```
 name: send email